 Croatia is not yet part of the Schengen zone, but United States citizens can still enter with ease.
 You'll be granted a visa on arrival when you land, which is valid for 90 days.

-Zadar: Zadar is said to have some of the best sunsets in the world and after visiting, I'd have to agree.
-Head for the ocean each and every night and watch the spectacular display of colours as the sun sinks below the horizon.
+Head for the ocean each and every night and watch the spectacular display of colors as the sun sinks below the horizon.
 The Sun Salutation is definitely worth a look, too.
 As darkness falls, the ground illuminates, thanks to solar energy that is now powering an incredible light show that lasts all night.
 Close to the Sun Salutation is the Sea Organ, a series of pipes that play music by utilizing the energy of the ocean's waves -- again, this is definitely worth a visit.

 Be sure to check out Zadar's Old Town, where you can climb the city walls just like you can in Dubrovnik.
 There's dozens of churches to be explored (don't miss St. Simeon, the oldest in the city), ruins of a Roman forum to be photographed, and there's even a beach to sunbathe on!